Lingggao/Microsoft-Insider-Program/README.md

 ***Empower every person and organization on the planet to achieve more.***

+For a long time, I firmly believe that **if a large project is to succeed, it cannot be achieved by one member of the team alone, but by the mutual help and joint efforts of each member of the team.** ***A single flower does not make a spring.*** In the more than two years of participating in the Microsoft Insider Program, I have won the top 10 of the Windows Insider Leaderboard several times, and I have accumulated some shallow experience.
+I have believed that **the hard work of a small group of members will not make the Microsoft Insider Program *"Spring Scenery Garden."* Rather than go it alone, I hope that through my efforts, the community can achieve the goal of *"All Flowers Bloom Together."***

-**This repository used to record my contributions and experiences in participating in the Microsoft Insider Programs.
-I hope this repository can help newbie Microsoft Insiders.
-Thanks for your support!**
+So I decided to create this repository to record my contributions and lessons learned during my participation in the Microsoft Insider Program.
+I hope this repository can help newbie Microsoft Insiders fight for fewer detours and focus on contributing to Microsoft.

+Thanks for your support!

 > Author: Ling Gao (China)
 > Participate: Microsoft Windows Insider Program, Microsoft Edge Insider Program